 “It’s good to see all the information about my property on one page”

-We’re learning valuable things about why our users have to come into a Land Registry Office.
+We’re learning valuable things about why our users have to come into an HM Land Registry Office.
 One user gave the following reason:

 “We wanted to do our own transfer but don’t live in the UK so we’ve had to fly over to prove our identities”